-We noticed the first one buzz past us somewhere on the A259.
+We noticed the first one buzz past us somewhere along the A259.

 An outrider, leading the way.
 Then another one.
 A third.
 A fourth.
 Soon a whole swarm passing the car, at speed.
 Bikers.

-We’re heading to Hastings on May Day to see the centuries old ‘Jack in the Green’ spring tradition, but have found ourselves caught in the middle of another old English tradition.
+We’re heading to Hastings on May Day to see the centuries old ‘Jack in the Green’ spring celebration, but have found ourselves caught in the middle of another old, important, English tradition.

 Balding mods and rockers, the first youth rebels in the land – now with pension book in hand – flocking in huge numbers to the coast to make-pretend it’s 1964 forever.

-On the green fields high above the town there is another, huge, congregation.
+On the green fields high above the town there is another large congregation.
 Drunker and bawdier.
 Slightly more pagan and mystical.

 Everyone appears to be painted green with garlands of flowers in their hair.
 Music and singing as hoary old green bearded men sit on kegs of beer with giggling, plump, not-so-young nymphs on their knees, kissing and boozing.

 There is a depraved, feudal feel to proceedings as the people of Sussex celebrate the coming-in of summer.

 I point out the morris dancing to Giristroula, thinking she’ll be amazed by this very odd, peculiarly British past time, but she looks fairly ambivalent.